-In fact we will need more than Proposition \ref{thm:edgeparam}; the proof of the Main Theorem requires a detailed understanding of the structure of parametrices for $x \eth$.
-To understand these, we must recall of edge double space $M^{2}_{e}$, depicted heuristically in Figure 3 below, and edge pseudodifferential operators, defined in \cite{Ma1991} with background material in \cite{damwc}.
-The edge double space $M^{2}_{e}$ is a manifold with corners, obtained by radial blowup of $M \times M$, namely $M^{2}_{e} := [M \times M ; \diag_{fib}(\p M \times \p M)]$, where the notation is that in \cite{damwc}.
-Here $\diag_{fib}(\p M \times \p M)$ denotes the fiber diagonal
+In fact we will need more than Proposition \ref{thm:edgeparam}; the proof of the Main Theorem requires a~detailed understanding of the structure of parametrices for $x \eth$.
+To understand these, we must recall of edge double space $M^{2}_{\rm e}$, depicted heuristically in Fig.~\ref{fig:edgedouble} below, and edge pseudodif\/ferential operators, def\/ined in~\cite{Ma1991} with background material in~\cite{damwc}.
+The edge double space $M^{2}_{\rm e}$ is a~mani\-fold with corners, obtained by radial blowup of $M \times M$, namely $M^{2}_{\rm e} := [M \times M ; \diag_{\rm f\/ib}(\p M \times \p M)]$, where the notation is that in~\cite{damwc}.
+Here $\diag_{\rm f\/ib}(\p M \times \p M)$ denotes the f\/iber diagonal

-where $\phi:N \lra Y$ is fiber bundle projection onto $Y.$ Whereas $M \times M$ is a manifold with corners with two boundary hypersurfaces, $M^{2}_{e}$ has a third boundary hypersurface introduced by the blowup.
+where $\phi\colon N \lra Y$ is f\/iber bundle projection onto $Y$.
+Whereas $M \times M$ is a manifold with corners with two boundary hypersurfaces, $M^{2}_{\rm e}$ has a third boundary hypersurface introduced by the blowup.

 Furthermore we have a blowdown map.